 - If you comment, be nice to other persons.
 Make art, not war.

 - This blog is considered safe for work (no nudity and other graphic content), but I can’t guarantee it to be child friendly all the time.
 Trigger warnings will be included only if and when I think they are necessary.
-I don’t buy into this whole mind coddling thing.
+I don’t buy into the whole complete mind coddling thing, but I know enough about PTSD and other troublesome things to give you a fair warning should I ever post traumatic reports.
 The truth is out there, whatever you perceive it to be, accept it, change the world, or close your eyes and walk away.
 (Note to self: mixing The X-Files with Desiderata might lead to interesting results.)